MikeBusuttil/kaggle/README.md

 #### attempt #5

+- Find what high %error correlates with
+- Graph correlation between high %error in house price & GrLivArea (or whatever it happens to correlate highly with)
+- Display 2 plots when calculating score instead of current display:
+  - histogram: %error in house price
+    - show error bars as that changes with every cross-validation set
+  - scatter-plot: y (where y correlates the highest with %error in house price) vs %error in house price when calculating score
+    - show error bars as that changes with every cross-validation set
 - implement what others have done and see how it compares
+  - take log1p of all skewed numeric columns (skew > 0.8)
+  - center & scale all numeric columns
   - kill all columns Erik kills
     - compare with Rmd results
   - ensure Erik's values are the same as mine